jotaen/klog/Specification.md

 The *duration* as a whole is a signed value:
 That means it is either positive (i.e. adding to the *total time*) or negative (i.e. deducting from the *total time*).
-As default a *duration* is positive, which MAY be indicated by a leading `+` character, e.g. `+4h12m`.
+By default, a *duration* is positive, which MAY be indicated by a leading `+` character, e.g. `+4h12m`.
 If the *duration* is supposed to be negative, it MUST be preceded by a `-` character.